Sara Gilbert Opens Up About

-A Roseanne star has opened up about the cancelation of the sitcom revival.
+A Roseanne star has opened up about the cancellation of the sitcom revival.

 Speaking to the audience on The Talk, co-host Sara Gilbert addressed ABC's decision to cancel Roseanne following a racist tweet from its star and creator, Roseanne Barr in which she compared former Obama staffer Valerie Jarrett to an ape.